1967 Milwaukee riot: Aftermath

-On August 3, 1967, an alliance of civil rights organizations and male priest held a dinner to tribute Groppi to honor his contributions to the local struggle for racial equity in Milwaukee and the state of Wisconsin.
+On August 3, 1967, an alliance of civil rights organizations and male priest held a dinner to tribute Father James Groppi and honor his contributions to the local struggle for racial equity in Milwaukee and the state of Wisconsin.

-On August 27, 1967, the local NAACP, led by Father James Groppi, held a march of about a hundred into a white neighborhood in protest of the city's housing laws.
+On August 27, 1967, the local NAACP, led by Father Groppi, held a march of about a hundred into a white neighborhood in protest of the city's housing laws.
 They came up against a crowd of 5,000 who retaliated with racial epithets, stones, and garbage.
 The following day Groppi addressed a meeting of supporters at St. Boniface Church, and prepared them for what was likely to come:

 If there is any man or woman here who is afraid of going to jail for his freedom, is afraid of getting tear gassed, or is afraid of dying, you should not have come to this meeting tonight.

 On August 29, the curfew was lifted and Groppi led 200 members of the Milwaukee NAACP on a march out of the ghetto and toward Kosciuszko Park, in an area predominately inhabited by white residents.
 The mob they met had grown to 13,000 and the protesters came under sniper fire as they returned to their headquarters.
 It was burned down later that night or early the next morning.
 The Mayor issued an order banning such demonstrations, and both Groppi and Phillips were arrested.

 On September 4, Martin Luther King Jr. sent a telegram from Atlanta in support:

 What you and your courageous associates are doing in Milwaukee will certainly serve as a kind of massive nonviolence that we need in this turbulent period.
 You are demonstrating that it is possible to be militant and powerful without destroying life or property.
 Please know that you have my support and my prayers.On September 17, Groppi made an appearance on Face the Nation.
 This was televised on CBS.

 In September, Dick Gregory had issued a formal boycott against Schlitz and many other brewing companies.
 On October 3, 200 demonstrators marched to Schlitz and Blatz brewery underline their protest.
 This was supposed to put pressure on the companies to gain support for open housing.

 On April 8 of 1968, 15,000-20,000 participated in a memorial march in downtown Milwaukee.

 On May 13, NAACP president and vice president Fred Bronson and Fortune Humphrey led 13 organizations and 450 people on a march to the Public Safety building to push for better police-community relations.
 A resolution was posted by Bronson and Humphrey that asked the mayor to lay off Chief Breier to "restore sanity" in police operations and to protect the black community from being controlled by a police force.

 Groppi went on to lead 200 consecutive days of protests.

 Father Groppi resigned as advisor to the YC in November 1968.

-In 1968, Henry Maier was reelected for his 3rd term and received more than 80% of the total votes.
+In 1968, Mayor Henry Maier was reelected for his 3rd term and received more than 80% of the total votes.
 This was the largest runaway victory that Milwaukee had ever seen.